The current Trustees are:

 The charity is administered by a Board of Trustees which is required to operate in accordance with it’s Memorandum and Articles of Association.
 Briefly stated, the charity should advance the education of the public in the history and development of cricket by establishing a museum for the permanent exhibition and preservation of items of educational and historic value particularly, but not exclusively, of Somerset County Cricket Club.

-The President and Patron are both former chairmen of the Board and now have no formal role in the operation of the Museum but offer advice to the Trustees.
+The President is a former chairman of the Trustees.
+He has no formal role in the operation of the Museum but offers advice to the Trustees.

 The museum has no paid employees and relies entirely on volunteers.